mondoohq/docs/docs/mql/mql-write.md

 description: How to write queries, checks, and policies in MQL
 image: /img/featured_img/mondoo-feature.jpg
 ---

-We built MQL for searching, filtering, and testing infrastructure configuration data.
-Easy, lightweight, and fast, MQL’s data extraction resembles GraphQL, while its intuitive scripting approach is similar to JavaScript.
+The Mondoo Query Language (MQL) is a graph-based, lightweight, and high-performance language, purpose-built for querying infrastructure configuration data and constructing security/compliance policies.
+It enables intuitive exploration and validation of systems via a declarative, fast syntax.

 This page describes the conventions for writing queries and checks in MQL.
 It contains these sections: